 Choosing a business structure is one of an entrepreneur’s first decisions when starting a business.
 The business structure defines the legal and tax implications of the business, outlining your responsibilities and protections as a business owner.

-Many small business owners in Oregon choose a sole proprietorship, and in this guide, we’ll explain what a sole proprietorship is, the pros and cons of this structure, and provide a step-by-step guide to legally forming one.
+Many small business owners in Oregon choose a sole proprietorship.
+In this guide, we’ll explain what a sole proprietorship is and the pros and cons of this structure, as well as provide a step-by-step guide to legally forming one.

 What is a Sole Proprietorship?